ying-teaching/python/README.md

 This repository has the following resources:

 - [command-line.md](./command-line.md): introduction of command line tool.
+Please read and learn this first if you don't know CLI.
+It is must-to-know for a programmer.
 - [install-python.md](./install-python.md): how to install Python.
-- [install-vscode.md](./install-vscode.md): how to install and config Visual Studo Code (VS Code).
+- [install-vscode.md](./install-vscode.md): how to install, config and use Visual Studo Code (VS Code).

 The following is optional but recommended for those who want to be more professional: